 Never forget that good droëwors is made from very lean beef so it doesn’t turn greasy and limp.

-Mix together the meat and the fat.
+- Mix together the meat and the fat.
 The less fat you use, the leaner wors will be.
-But if you use too little fat, the droëwors could become dry.
+Note: if you use too little fat, the droëwors could become dry.

 A traditional recipe combined with quality ingredients and a bit a skill will give you the best droëwors.
 For those curious to know we can reveal that the delicacy roots date as far back in time as 17th century.
 This was the time when Dutch settlers in South Africa started following recipes for preserving meat.
 It is believed that those recipes come from the ancient Incas in South America.
 And what a tasty heritage they have left us!

 Finally, don’t despair if your droëwors don’t come out perfect at the first attempt.
 Remember, we at St Marcus Fine Food are always here to treat you with our droëwors perfection.